 To tax (from the Latin taxare: to estimate, which in turn is from tangere: to touch) is to impose a financial charge or other levy upon a taxpayer (an individual or legal entity) by a state or the functional equivalent of a state such that failure to pay is punishable by law.

 Notes on South African Income Tax is written by Phillip Haupt, a leading tax consultant in South Africa.
-Phillip Haupt deals with complex tax problems, and works predominantly with leading audit firms, law firms and businesses.
+Phillip Haupt deals with complex tax problems, and works predominantly with audit firms, law firms, businesses and high net worth individuals.

 What makes Notes on South African Income Tax exceptional is its relevance to real world tax problems.
 As a leading tax consultant, Phillip Haupt has the advantage of dealing with a variety of clients.
 Thus, distilled within its pages is knowledge and expertise that have been gained through years of dealing with these clients on a variety of tax problems.